As I grow older, part of my emotional survival plan must be to actively seek inspiration

 HOW TO GET STARTED

-If you've used on-going counsleing services in the past, call the office to schedule a session as usual.
+If you've used on-going counseling services in the past, call the office to schedule a session as usual.

 CAPS also offers after-hours on-campus emergency coverage for trauma and life-threatening situations such as suicide and sexual assault.
 To activate the system, call the Campus Police Department at 828.227.8911 and ask for the counselor on-call.

-During the Fall and Spring semesters, our walk-in hours are:
+During the Spring & Fall semesters, our walk-in hours are:

 - If a student is unable to come to CAPS during these times, please contact CAPS to make special arrangements .